Logo of letter V with bug antennae

 1About Vocabug

-This is a word generator designed to be a successor to the Williams' Lexifer and to the legendary Awkwords.
-You can find it's repository here.
-As the name implies, Vocabug-lite, is the 'lite' version of the full Vocabug, which is yet to be released.
+This is a word generator similar to to the Williams' Lexifer and to the legendary Awkwords.
+As the name implies, Vocabug-lite, is the 'lite' version of the full Vocabug.

 Vocabug randomly generates vocabulary from a given definition of graphemes, frequencies and word patterns.
 You can use it to make words for a constructed language, to get an original nickname or password, or just for fun.